baborok/decentralization-challenge/README.md

 - Create a report that includes the metrics with values for the project you chose.
 Don't forget to include a brief 1-2 sentence explanation of each metric.

 *Note*: Some metrics might be quantitative, while others - qualitative.
-Please, submit CSV-files for quantitative metrics and an additional report for qualitative metrics.

 ### Additional Resources